NexInfinite/chess/README.md

 # Chess Discord Bot
 This was meant to be a commission, but they guy never paid so im going to release it to the public!

+# Commands
+Prefix:
+ - c!
+Commands:
+ - help
+ - start <user>

+Thats it!
+Really simple and fun bot to use!
+If you want to invite the hosted bot click here: *WORKING ON HOSTING, PLEASE WAIT*

 # Setup
 You will need to install:
  - discord